telerik/ajax-docs/controls/standardbutton/how-to/navigate-to-url-with-standardbutton.md

 ---
-title: Use NavigateUrl with RadStandardButton
+title: Navigate to Url with RadStandardButton
-page_title: Use NavigateUrl with RadStandardButton | RadStandardButton for ASP.NET AJAX Documentation
+page_title: Navigate to Url with RadStandardButton | RadStandardButton for ASP.NET AJAX Documentation
-description: Use NavigateUrl with RadStandardButton
+description: Navigate to Url with RadStandardButton
-slug: standardbutton/how-to/use-navigateurl-with-standardbutton-type
+slug: standardbutton/how-to/navigate-to-url-with-standardbutton
-tags: use,navigateurl,with,standardbutton,type
+tags: navigate, to, url,with,standardbutton
 published: True
-position: 1
+position: 0
 ---

-# Use NavigateUrl with RadStandardButton
+# Navigate to Url with RadStandardButton

 The **RadLinkButton** control has a **NavigateUrl** property which is used for specifying a URL to redirect to.